-Cannabinoids are specific compounds found in cannabis sativa plants, and their discovery paved the way for numerous researches into their interaction with the human body.
+Cannabinoids are specific compounds found in cannabis plants.
+Their discovery paved the way for numerous studies on their interaction with the human body.

 Studies show that no other plants have been detected to be involved in the actual production of cannabinoids, and there are over 100 of these compounds in the cannabis plants.
 Some cannabinoids are present at low levels, while others can be found in high concentrates.
 Cannabidiol (CBD) makes up 40% of the extract in hemp, and it is nonpsychoactive.
 Tetrahydrocannabinol (THC) which is also present in the hemp plant, is psychoactive.